-In March 2023, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") No. 2023-01, Leases (Topic 842): Common Control Arrangements.
-The changes require all entities to amortize leasehold improvements associated with common control leases over the useful life to the common control group.
-The amendments in ASU 2023-01 were effective for public business entities for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-Early adoption is permitted for: (1) public business entities for periods for which financial statements have not yet been issued, and (2) all other entities for periods for which financial statements have not yet been made available for issuance.
-The adoption of ASU 2023-01 did not have an impact on the Company's consolidated financial statements and disclosures.
+In November 2023, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 820) - Improvements to Reportable Segment Disclosures.
+The amendments in the ASU provide changes to reportable segment disclosure requirements.
+The amendments in ASU 2023-07 were effective for public business entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+Early adoption was permitted.
+The Company elected to not early adopt ASU 2023-07.
+The adoption of ASU 2023-07 did not have an impact on the Company's Consolidated Financial Statements.
+The required disclosures have been included in Note 12.